 Located in Cape Coral, Four Mile Cove Ecological Preserve is one of the top Fort Myers points of interest for outdoor adventurers.
 The wetland preserve sprawls along the western banks of the Caloosahatchee River.
 At 365 acres, it’s the second-largest green space in the Cape Coral area.

 RELATED: Must-Do Tampa Side Trips

-Most travels focus their visit to the preserve on the 1.25-mile nature trail.
+Most travelers focus their visit to the refuge on the 1.25-mile nature trail.
 Winding through the wetlands, the boardwalk trail is a wonderful place to catch some of Southwest Florida’s native wildlife in action.
 Keep on the lookout for eagles, herons, ibis, and raccoons.

-To explore the waterways, there’s a seasonal kayak rental shack.
+To explore the waterways and mangroves, there’s a seasonal kayak rental shack.
 It’s open every weekend between November and May.

 Calusa Nature Center & Planetarium

-Looking for fun activities the whole family will love?
+Looking for fun activities the whole family—kids and adults alike—will love?
 Slip over to the Calusa Nature Center & Planetarium.
 Sitting upon 105 acres, the center offers an array of memorable experiences for guests.

 Once you’ve brushed up on your knowledge, venture outside to traipse through the center’s blissful nature trails.
 You’ll also want to save time to check out some new colorful winged friends at Butterfly House and injured birds of prey—including eagles, hawks, and owls—at the Raptor Aviary.